mgechev/blog.mgechev.com/_drafts/flux-in-depth-store-network-communication-services.md

 ![](/images/store-services/two-stores.png)

 In this example, when the store containing the dialog position updates it does not require update of the entire component tree.

+*How should I make my store trigger events?*<br>
+The same way you do that in the dispatcher - use `EventEmitter`.
+Since we want to implement Chain of Responsibility, you will be required to keep reference to the object's parent in order to propagate the event.

+## Remote Services

+This is a hot topic.
+Most of the single-page applications require communication with a services through any transport protocol, in order to fetch and store data.
+However, in the overview of flux there's no such thing as `TransportChannel`, `RemoteService` or whatever.
+If there are involved a lot of different protocols (for example I'm working on a application, which communicates with other applications and services through HTTP, WebSocket and WebRTC data channel) it could get a bit hairy if you don't create the proper abstractions.

+In this section I'll describe the basics and later, in the FAQ section, we're going to discuss more interesting topics.